-For teachers who enroll in one of the PPO plans offered through the District, the Board will contribute an amount equal to the actual cost of the premiums for single coverage in the HMO plan.
-Any premium cost in excess of the Board's contribution will be split evenly between the Board and the employee.
+For teachers who enroll in one of the PPO plans offered through the District, the Board will contribute an amount equal to the amount it contributes toward the cost of the premiums for single coverage in the HMO plan.
+Any premium cost in excess of the Board's contribution will be split between the Board and the employee.
+The Board's portion of the split amount will be at the same share it contributes to the HMO plan. (i.e. for a part time teacher who is employed for a .6 FTE the difference between the Board's contribution of 60% of the HMO premium and the PPO premium will be split between the Board and the employee at the pro-rated amount of 60%.
+For a 1.0 FTE the difference would be split evenly between the Board and the employee).